Face

 BLEPHAROPLASTY SURGERY GOALS

-Blepharoplasty, sometimes called eyelid surgery or an eyelid lift, aims to re-establish correct functioning of both upper and lower eyelids.
-Surrounding tissues connected to the eyebrows, cheeks and nasal-bridge can also be modified to provide long-lasting or permanent results.
-Blepharoplasty can tighten facial structure, improve muscle tone and eliminate unwanted skin.
+Blepharoplasty, sometimes called eyelid surgery or an eyelid lift, aims to re-establish the functioning and aesthetics of both upper and lower eyelids.
+Surrounding tissues connected to the eyebrows, cheeks and nasal-bridge can also be modified to provide comprehensive results.

 Eyelid surgery is not undertaken to remove fine lines, wrinkles or dark circles under the eyes.
 There are alternative surgical and non-surgical procedures to accomplish those goals.
 All this and more can be fully appreciated in a consultation with Dr Ellis Choy.